Critical analysis on the reproducibility of visual quality assessment using deep features: Visual quality assessment based on deep features

-According to \multi{}, different combinations of Inception-modules were studied.
+According to \multi{}, different combinations of Inception-modules were studied for \multit{}.
 The best performance, however, was achieved using all of them.
 For KonIQ-10k test sets, a PLCC of 0.915 and an SROCC of 0.911 represent the best performance.
-This is slightly below state-of-the-art of 0.937 PLCC and 0.921 SROCC achieved by KonCept512, the model from the KonIQ-10k database's authors.
+This is slightly below state-of-the-art of 0.937 PLCC and 0.921 SROCC achieved by KonCept512~\cite{hosu2020koniq}, the model from the KonIQ-10k database's authors.
 On the artificial datasets, the proposed approach achieved state-of-the-art performance at 0.966 PLCC and 0.965 SROCC for KADID-10k, as well as 0.950 PLCC and 0.951 SROCC on TID2013.
-In comparison, related works perform notably worse on KADID-10k with 0.876/0.878~\cite{zhu2020metaiqa}, 0.855/0.830~\cite{ding2020image} and 0.938/0.936~\cite{lin2020deepfl} and on TID2013 with 0.910/0.844~\cite{yan2019naturalness}, 0.880/0.879~\cite{zhou2019no} and 0.876/0.858~\cite{lin2020deepfl}.
+In comparison, related works perform notably worse on KADID-10k with 0.876/0.878~\cite{zhu2020metaiqa}, 0.855/0.830~\cite{ding2020image} and 0.938/0.936~\cite{lin2020deepfl}, as well as on TID2013 with 0.910/0.844~\cite{yan2019naturalness}, 0.880/0.879~\cite{zhou2019no} and 0.876/0.858~\cite{lin2020deepfl} at the time of publication.
 This improvement is, therefore, very notable.

+Finally, \deeprnt{} is evaluated on KonIQ-10k, with cross-tests on LIVE and LIVE-in-the-wild, meaning that the model trained on KonIQ-10k was evaluated without re-training on these databases.
+At the time of publication the KonIQ-10k database had yet to be evaluated by modern IQA approaches, so the authors implemented BosICIP~\cite{bosse2016deep}, CNN~\cite{kang2014convolutional} and \deepbiqt{}.
+The former two had similar performance at 0.67/0.65 and 0.67/0.63 PLCC/SROCC, respectively, while \deepbiqt{} was reported to be 0.92/0.90 PLCC/SROCC.
+It is to be noted, that the authors described \deepbiqt{} as using a VGG16 network as a feature extractor, which is incorrect.
+Their own proposed approach was claimed to perform at 0.95/0.92 PLCC/SROCC, a substantial improvement of 0.03/0.02 over \deepbiqt{} and nearly 0.30 PLCC and SROCC over the other methods.